 You would like to inform people how you collect, use and respect information data;

-You would like to be in compliance under Australian federal laws such as the Privacy Act; and
+You would like to be in compliance under Australian federal laws, as well as the California Consumer Privacy Act.

 - how personal information data and sensitive information is collected;

 - what the personal information is used for;